amritrv2604/digitalClock/README.md

 - A scenic sunset image provides a visually pleasing backdrop.
 - You can easily modify the CSS styles to personalize the clock's appearance.

 ## Screenshots
 ![Digital Clock project](https://drive.google.com/file/d/1NDwmGQZJlAQOAd4kwivLq6YV7JwH75--/view?usp=sharing)
+This is how the interface looks like.

+## Technologies Used
+- HTML: Defines the structure of the clock.
+- CSS: Styles the appearance of the clock and background.
+- JavaScript: Provides the logic to update the clock's display in real time.

+## Contributing
+Contributions are welcome!
+Feel free to fork the repository, make your changes, and submit a pull request.